Message from the Dean of Students

 As always, if you are aware of any emergency or immediate threats to individual or campus safety, call 911 or our CSU Police Department right away at 706-507-8911.
-If you have concerns about an individual's behavior or condition, you may also submit a BART report by clicking the link in the link in the list of services below.
+If you have concerns about an individual's behavior or condition, you may also submit a Create Care report by clicking the link in the link in the list of services below.
 Please explore our services, and please do not hesitate to ask for our assistance.

-- Non-Academic Student Misconduct
+- Current Student Handbook

 - Behavioral Concerns Report

 - Safety & Community Educational Programs